bbauska/TUMx-DWAPNx/README.md

 two things - we need the list of relationships, so the links, we also need

 the characters themselves who would represent the nodes.
-So, what we\'re going
+So, what we&apos;re going

-to do now is you\'re going to go through the list of relationships and extract a
+to do now is you&apos;re going to go through the list of relationships and extract a

 unique list of names, so we can connect them, as you can see here.
-So, let\'s take
+So, let&apos;s take

 another look at what we did in the last video.
-I\'m going to go back to the
+I&apos;m going to go back to the

 terminal and in the folder where all our code is housed.
 Especially, in the

 top folder that has the index.js file.
-Now, I\'m going to start running our server
+Now, I&apos;m going to start running our server

 again using the command node index.js.
 So, our back-end is running on port 3000.

-I\'m going to close this one and go to localhost:3000, go back to our
+I&apos;m going to close this one and go to localhost:3000, go back to our

 visualization page and, as you can remember, when I click the button, we will

 get data from the back-end, but no visualization is generated yet.
-I\'m going
+I&apos;m going

 to use the alt+command+J shortcut again to open up the developer console